kriserickson/aging-coder/src/posts/2025-06-17-experiments-in-supervised-learning-part-3.md

 ### Adding More Features

-Next, let's assume that ingredients do have units, and they also have quantity, and sometimes quantity is a written number, sometimes it is a special character like ½ or ¼, and sometimes it is a plain number.
-So let's add a feature for that, but first check out the next part tag.
+Let's enhance our feature set with a new signal: quantity detection.
+Ingredients typically contain a quantity—sometimes as a plain number (e.g., "2"), sometimes as a fraction (e.g., "1/2" or "½"), and occasionally as a written word (e.g., "one" or "three").
+To capture this, we'll add a feature that checks whether an element contains any of these forms.
+Before we do that, check out the next part tag:

 ```bash
 git checkout post-3-part-3
 ```

-So to our feature extraction dictionary we add:
+To implement this, we add a regex-based feature that detects whether the element contains a quantity—whether numeric, fractional, or spelled out.
+Here's how we add it to the feature extraction dictionary:

 ```python
 "contains_quantity_number": int(bool(re.search(r"\d+|\d+/\d+|½|¼|¾|⅓|⅔|\bone\b|\btwo\b|\bthree\b|\bfour\b|\bfive\b", elem_text))),